 7:24 says, “he will subdue three kings.”
 Here we have the Aramaic word shephal translated as “subdue.”
 It means “to humble.”

-A possible interpretation is the Antichrist invades these nations to humble them and to force them to give him their allegiance.
+A possible interpretation is that the Antichrist invades these nations to humble them and to force them to give him their allegiance.
 To do so seems to imply that he will remove (uproot) the leaders and possibly put into power puppet rulers to do his bidding.
-So he may not completely destroy them but only humble the country and force them to obey him (this may indicate they were having second thoughts of following him).
+So he may not destroy them, but only humble the country and force them to obey him (this may indicate they were having second thoughts about following him).

 The Kings of the East

 Revelation 16:12 tells us about the kings of the east.
-It is very possible that these rulers will be the five who emerge from the eastern portion of Alexander’s empire (the Seleucids).
+These rulers may be the five who emerge from the eastern portion of Alexander’s empire (the Seleucids).
 The same verse also speaks about the Euphrates River drying up.
-This supports the idea that the East is equivalent to the region east of the Euphrates.
-This would include nations such as Iraq, Iran, Pakistan, Afghanistan, the nations of Central Asia, and perhaps even Bangladesh, Malaysia, and Indonesia (could these last three count since they do not fall into the region of the Seleucid Empire?).
+This could support the idea that the East is equivalent to the region east of the Euphrates.
+This would include nations such as Iraq, Iran, Pakistan, Afghanistan, and parts of Central Asia.

-Because the kings of the east seem to have a connection with the army of 200 million (Revelation 9:16) it is interesting to note that it is in South and Southeast Asia where the largest numbers of Muslims reside.
-Indonesia has the largest Muslim population in the world (around 200 million) and has one of the most powerful militaries in the world (#12 in 2015).
+If the Islamic Antichrist theory is correct, then we get an interesting connection between the kings of the east and the army of 200 million (Revelation 9:16).
+It is interesting to note that it is in South and Southeast Asia where the largest numbers of Muslims reside.
+Indonesia has the largest Muslim population in the world (around 200 million).
 Other nations in the east with large populations of Muslims include Pakistan (175 million and which has nuclear weapons), Bangladesh (145 million), and India (which is not Muslim but has around 160 million of them).
-Both Bangladesh and Pakistan have the manpower for a military to number in the tens of millions while Indonesia has over 100 million men of military age.[8]
+Both Bangladesh and Pakistan have the manpower to field a military in the tens of millions, while Indonesia has over 100 million men of military age.[8]

 Yet to receive a kingdom

-This brings us to Revelation 17:12 that adds that the ten horns are kings that have yet to receive a kingdom.
+This brings us to Revelation 17:12, which adds that the ten horns are kings that have yet to receive a kingdom.
 What does this mean?
-It is referring to the preceding verses (9-11) which speak about the seven heads of the beast.
-These heads are said to be seven kings/kingdoms and are usually interpreted to be Egypt, Assyrian (northern Iraq), Babylon, (southern Iraq), Medo-Persia (Iran), Greece, Rome, and either some European nation or the Islamic Caliphate (Arabia).
+It is referring to the preceding verses (9-11), which speak about the seven heads of the beast.
+These heads are said to be seven kings/kingdoms and have been interpreted to be Egypt, Assyria (northern Iraq), Babylon (southern Iraq), Medo-Persia (Iran), Greece, Rome, and either some European nation or Islamic empire.
 This seems to indicate that none of these nations could be any of the ten kings.
+See this article for more on the seven heads of the Beast.

-This causes a problem for Egypt, Iraq, and Iran being members of the ten King alliance.
-If Egypt is the first kingdom/head of the beast then Egypt, along with Libya and Sudan, in Daniel 11 are not the three kings to be uprooted by the Antichrist.
+This causes a problem for Italy, Greece, Egypt, Iraq, and Iran being members of the Ten King alliance.
+If Egypt is the first kingdom/head of the beast, then Egypt, along with Libya and Sudan, in Daniel 11, are not the three kings to be uprooted by the Antichrist.
 However, there is a possible alternative explanation that would allow Egypt to be one of the ten (along with Libya and Sudan).
 This alternative is that Canaan is the first head.

 What about Iran?
 Since Iran is Medo-Persia, and if the kingdom interpretation of Revelation 17 is correct, then it is highly unlikely that Iran is one of the ten kings.
-Iran is symbolized as a part of the beast in Revelation 13 as the feet and is mentioned as fighting with the Antichrist in Ezekiel 38:5 so it is clear that they do take part in the end-times.
-If they are not one of the ten than it is possible that the Antichrist will have direct control over Iran.
+Iran is symbolized as a part of the beast in Revelation 13 as the feet, and is mentioned as fighting with the Antichrist in Ezekiel 38:5, so it is clear that they do take part in the end times.
+If they are not one of the ten, then the Antichrist may have direct control over Iran.

 Conclusion

 The identification of the ten kings of the beast is difficult.
-They are a group of nations that are given power alongside the Antichrist just prior to the return of Christ.
-In fact, they are so important to the end-times that Scripture heavily implies that they are the Antichrist’s power base (if it wasn’t for them he might not have the power and authority he will have).
-Exactly who they are is difficult to determine and this may need to wait until the prophecy is being fulfilled.
+They are a group of nations that are given power alongside the Antichrist just before the return of Christ.
+In fact, they are so important to the end-times that Scripture heavily implies that they are the Antichrist’s power base (if it weren’t for them, he might not have the power and authority he will have).
+Exactly who they are is difficult to determine, as where the Antichrist comes from heavily influences who they may be.

 [2] Sinclair Ferguson.
 “Daniel” in New Bible Commentary.
 G.J.
 Wenham, J.A.
 Motyer, D.A.
 Carson and R.T.
 France eds.
 (Downers Grove: IVP Academic, 1994).
 757.